ninadingole/iamninad.com/src/posts/a-billion-dollar-go-mistake-part-2.md

 The context in general has a lot of use cases and I would recommend you read more about it.
 I would recommend keeping a Server side timeout for HTTP services.
 And you could avoid adding extra timeout context.

 You would be also thinking about the client-side timeout.
-Those are reliable enough.
+Those are not reliable enough.
 For example, a client could keep the timeout for a long duration and with a high load, the server could keep the connection open for a long time.
 This could again lead to the same problem we are trying to solve.